area9innovation/flow9/tools/dsl/wase/readme.md

 TODO:
 - Variable shadowing should give an error

+- Get this to type:
+  - a = if (b) return else 2;

+- Check that the return value of a return matches the function return value

 ## Top-level Syntax

 At the top-level, we have syntax for the different kinds of sections in